EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supply Air Fan Object Type

 This choice field contains the identifying type of supply air fan specified for the furnace.
-Fan type must be **Fan:OnOff** or **Fan:ConstantVolume**.
-Fan:ConstantVolume is used when the Supply Air Fan Operating Mode Schedule values are never 0 and the fan operates continuously.
-Fan:OnOff is used when the fan cycles on and off with the cooling or heating coil (i.e. Supply Air Fan Operating Mode Schedule values are at times 0).
+Fan type must be **Fan:SystemModel**, **Fan:OnOff**, **Fan:ConstantVolume**, or **Fan:VariableVolume**.
+Fan:SystemModel can always be used.
+Fan:ConstantVolume can be used when the Supply Air Fan Operating Mode Schedule values are never 0 and the fan operates continuously.
+Fan:OnOff can be used when the fan cycles on and off with the cooling or heating coil (i.e. Supply Air Fan Operating Mode Schedule values are at times 0).

+When the terminal unit is connected to a AirConditioner:VariableRefrigerantFlow:FluidTemperatureControl outdoor unit, then Fan:VariableVolume can be used.

 #### Field: Supply Air Fan Object Name